 I tried to relocate the equipment that I use for baking into that area: measuring spoons, measuring cups, pastry cutter.
 I wish I could move the rolling pin and baking pans there, but the cupboard space there just doesn’t work.
 Oh well, you have to work with the space you have, especially in a tiny kitchen.

 One thing to check on is the savory spices/herbs—do any need removing or replacing?
 Spices don’t last forever, so if you don’t use them within a year or so, you should probably replace them.
 I tossed some old ones and then replaced the ones I actually use.
 I arranged them in alphabetical order because that is what works for me.
 My spices are on lazy susans that fit in my cupboards.
-I like to spin them around in the cupboard to see them instead of hunting through a shelf.
+I like to spin them around in the cupboard to see spices instead of hunting through a shelf.

 Think about how you use your spices.
 Do you have a baking area where it makes sense to put “sweet” spices?
 Or do you prefer them all together in one space?
 Do you like them organized on a rack, or would a small lazy susan work for you, too?